 Quality, when not done right, can cause major repercussions to any organisation.
 Be they reputational, financial or political repercussions, quality must be at the forefront of any organisations mind when it comes to solution delivery.

 The majority of people we talked to (CIOs, Project Managers, Technology Professionals) said that in their organisation it is the Business Line that owns quality.
-Through this ownership the Business Line is accountable for the reputation of the organisation, it places control of quality with the Business Line, including budget, time, resources and the importance placed on it.
+Through this ownership the Business Line is accountable for the reputation of the organisation.
+Ownership places control of quality with the Business Line, including budget, time, resources and the importance placed on each.
 Doesn’t it?

 We then asked Project Managers what they viewed as the most common reason for a project running over.
 The large majority (52%) stated that poor requirements which evolve into delays were the most common reason.
 These results suggest projects could enhance IS quality by focussing more on requirements during the business analysis phase of projects.

 Irrespective of the development methodology, and how these requirements are garnered, the ‘requirements’ stage becomes the most vital point of the whole project.
 It outlines what is to be delivered, setting the tone of what is to come.